hexagontk/hexagon/port_http_server/README.md

 be returned to the user.

 Routes are matched in the order they are defined.
-The first route that matches the request is invoked and the following ones are ignored.
+The first route that matches the request is invoked, and the following ones are ignored.

 Check the next snippet for usage examples: